-Nationally, there are 40 lead schools for the RTLB service.
+Nationally, there are 40 lead schools who employ clusters of RTLB to provide the service.

 Lead school boards:

 - provide governance and strategic direction for the RTLB service in their area - ensure processes and systems are in place so that a high quality RTLB service is provided to all schools in the cluster - delegate the leadership and management of the service to the lead school principal and the cluster manager.